-AN AMERICAN LANGUAGE: THE HISTORY OF SPANISH IN THE UNITED STATES, by Rosina Lozano

-(2018): Lozano, an associate professor of history, argues that the United States always has been a multilingual nation, since Spanish settlers colonized vast sections of what became our country.

-DEGENERATIVE REALISM: NOVEL AND NATION IN TWENTY-FIRST-CENTURY FRANCE, by Christy

-Wampole (2020): Wampole, an associate professor of French and Italian, investigates the dystopian themes of disintegration and decline that are currently common in France's popular literature, adding to actual national anxieties.
+AN AMERICAN LANGUAGE: THE HISTORY OF SPANISH IN THE UNITED STATES, by Rosina Lozano (2018): Lozano, an associate professor of history, argues that the United States always has been a multilingual nation, since Spanish settlers colonized vast sections of what became our country.
+DEGENERATIVE REALISM: NOVEL AND NATION IN TWENTY-FIRST-CENTURY FRANCE, by Christy Wampole (2020): Wampole, an associate professor of French and Italian, investigates the dystopian themes of disintegration and decline that are currently common in France's popular literature, adding to actual national anxieties.
 WATCH AND

 ALUMNI POV: The Lewis Center of the Arts website hosts a series of videos that profile alumni who work in the creative or performing arts.
 JEWEL OF THE DELTA: The students of Joe Richman's audio journalism class traveled to the Deep South to report and produce a nine-part podcast about Mound Bayou, Mississippi, the oldest all-Black town in America.

-COMBAHEE EXPERIMENTAL: BLACK WOMEN'S EXPERIMENTAL FILMMAKING:

-The Program in Visual Arts hosted a trio of conversations and film screenings that celebrated the work of Black women filmmakers and their unique cinematic contributions to contemporary visual culture.

-videos and an interactive digital module.
+COMBAHEE EXPERIMENTAL: BLACK WOMEN'S EXPERIMENTAL FILMMAKING: The Program in Visual Arts hosted a trio of conversations and film screenings that celebrated the work of Black women filmmakers and their unique cinematic contributions to contemporary visual culture.
+LIFE MAGAZINE AND THE POWER OF PHOTOGRAPHY: The Princeton University Art Museum adapted its spectacular exhibit of LIFE's photo archives for virtual tours, with videos and an interactive digital module.